Ian Stacker: Coaching career

 In 1988, Stacker returned to the NBL and the Nunawading Spectres, now known as the Eastside Spectres, as an assistant coach.
 After four years as an assistant with the Spectres, he joined the South East Melbourne Magic as an assistant in 1992.
 The Magic won the NBL championship in 1992.
 He continued on as a Magic assistant until 1995, when in 1996 he served as head coach of the Geelong Supercats.

 After a season as an assistant coach with the North Melbourne Giants in 1998, Stacker was appointed head coach of the Townsville Crocodiles for the 1998–99 NBL season.
 He was named NBL Coach of the Year in 2000 and 2003 and guided the Crocodiles to the NBL Grand Final in 2001.
 He parted ways with the Crocodiles following the 2005–06 season after eight seasons as head coach.

 Stacker served as an assistant coach in 2008–09 and 2009–10 with the Melbourne Tigers.

 In July 2010, Stacker was appointed head coach of the Australian Institute of Sport (AIS) men's basketball program.
 He led the program until 2013.

 In February 2019, Stacker was appointed an assistant coach of the South East Melbourne Phoenix for their inaugural season in the NBL in 2019–20.
 He parted ways with the Phoenix in March 2020.

 National team career

 In 1997, Stacker was head coach of the Australian Under 23 team that won a gold medal at the World Championships.
 The gold medal was the first won by an Australian men's team in international competition, and included consecutive victories over United states (quarter final), Argentina (semi final), and the previously undefeated Puerto Rico (gold medal game).
 In 2001, he coached Australia at the FIBA Under-21 World Championship.

-Stacker was set to coach Australia at the 2013 Summer Universiade in Russia, but he stepped down from the role due to personal reasons.
+Stacker was set to coach Australia at the 2013 Summer Universiade in Russia, but he stepped down from the role for personal reasons.